mopidy/mopidy/docs/changelog/index.md

 Changes to the Backend API affect Mopidy backend extensions.

+- Document that [`Backend`][mopidy.backend.Backend] is instantiated with two keyword arguments, `config` and `audio`. (!2253)

+- Remove the attribute `Backend.audio` from the documentation.
+Mopidy core does not rely on a backend exposing this attribute, and the default backend constructor does not set this attribute.
+How the `config` and `audio` arguments are used is up to the backend implementation, but they are provided for backends to use if they need them. (!2253)

 - Added
   [`LibraryProvider.lookup_many()`][mopidy.backend.LibraryProvider.lookup_many]
   to take a list of URIs and return a mapping of URIs to tracks.
 If this method